Comic Book Dry Cleaning

 a press in order to perform this method.

-to delicately lift dirt and oils.
-You roll lightly
+lift dirt and oils.
+You roll lightly and gently across

-most of the work for you.
-If you cannot lift a stain,
+pad will do most of the work for you.
+If you cannot

-that’s okay – just remember we are not restoring comic
+lift a stain, that’s okay – just remember we are not

 Go slow with the Absorene around corners